 Ranveer Singh Reveals What Kind Of Reaction From Wife Deepika Padukone Is Rare For Him!

 Ranveer Singh is currently on cloud nine.
-The actor not only delivered back to back hits in last year but also entered wedlock in November with Deepika Padukone.
+The actor not only delivered back to back hits in last year but also entered wedlock with Deepika Padukone in November.
 Currently, the actor is looking forward to Zoya Akhtar's Gully Boy, the film which also stars Alia Bhatt in the lead role.
 While talking to Pinkvilla, Ranveer talked about Deepika's reaction after watching the trailer and here's what he said about his dear wife.

 Ranveer On Deepika